efezinoidisi/alx-low_level_programming/0x00-hello_world/README.md

 ### Hello world project

-This directory contains scripts for my alx hello world project
+This directory contains scripts and C codes for my alx hello world project

 - 0-preprocessor is a script that runs a C file through the preprocessor and saves the result into another file